antifessional/defnw/README.md

  * body is wrapped in `do`
  * if you're redefining `cond` or `do`, well ...
- * This is a learning exercise, use at your own risk
+ * This is a learning exercise; use at your own risk

 ## License